Health and Safety Information and Resources

 A JHSC is an advisory group required under s.9 of the Occupational Health & Safety Act (OHSA).
 The committee is made up of management and worker representatives who work together to identify health and safety problems and recommend solutions.

-On November 15, 2013, The Ministry of Labour announced a new regulation that impacts Ontario workplaces.
 Effective July 1, 2014, employers must ensure all workers and supervisors have completed a basic occupational health and safety awareness training program.

 Find a wide range of information and resources that will help you with your health and safety program and to keep you in legal compliance.